 She's been sleeping guests, feeding strangers and quenching thirsts for almost two decades and as far as we can gather we are the fourth set of owners to open her doors.
 In doing so, we gave her a complete facelift.

 We have re-vamped her from head to toe and decorated her with our eclectic mixture of art and collectibles that we have accumulated from around the world.

-Don't be phased by chairman Mao guarding looking down at you in the dining room.
-Be prepared to rub shoulders with Piet Retief in the bar or salute Mohammed Ali in the garden.
-In one of the bedrooms an Vietnamese iron fist crushes an American B-52 bomber.
+Don't be phased by chairman Mao looking down at you in the dining room.
+Be prepared to rub shoulders with Piet Retief in the passage or salute Mohammed Ali in the garden.
+In the bar a Vietnamese iron fist crushes an American B-2bomber.